denten-books/plain-text/1-chapter.md

 gates; some that persist in the flicker of the cathode ray or the flow of the liquid crystal, but only as long as the gadget draws power; and yet others that simply dissemble to create the illusion of effortless textuality.

+[^ln1-brains]: For the first view see @putnam_minds_1960 and
+@fodor_language_1975.
+For the second view see @deutsch_quantum_1985 and
+@dyson_turings_2012.

+[^ln1-inside]: My definitions do imply a sort of a dualism, but not between mind and body---simply between inside and outsdie, self and other, I and not-I.
+This has been said before in many ways.

 ### A. Removable storage media and automation, 1725--1964.[^ln3-loom]